paudelanil/SaralYatra/README.md

 app, which means you can just use your contactless card(NFC card) to hop on a bus without dealing with cash.
 This makes traveling around town much smoother and more convenient for everyone.
-Our goal was to make public transportation more modern and user-friendly, and we're excited about how our project is making a positive impact on the way people get around. we've developed a user-friendly web app that serves as a terminal in public vehicles.
+Our goal was to make public transportation more modern and user-friendly, and we're excited about how our project is making a positive impact on the way people get around.

+We've developed a user-friendly web app that serves as a terminal in public vehicles.
 Initially, we've set it up so that mobile phones equipped to accept NFC cards can act as terminals.
 Moreover, we've designed a dedicated mobile app for users to easily check schedules, track routes, and stay updated on relevant information.

 ### Built With